baiyjmatheus/chart-lib/README.md

 1. Make sure that your HTML file includes jQuery, barchart.js and barchart.css

-2. Create a <div> element that will contain the bar chart.
+2. Create a element that will contain the bar chart.
+   For example:

 ```
 <div id="demo"></div>